 #1 – Jewel of Africa Nasturtium

-These flowering vines are available in shades of orange, maroon, salmon, yellow, apricot and red.
-With high appealing, colorful flowers and green leaves, this vine resembles a stunning painting.
+These flowering Nasturtium vines are available in shades of orange, maroon, salmon, yellow, apricot, and red.
+With highly appealing, colorful flowers and green leaves, this vine resembles a stunning painting.

 #2 – Mandevilla

-Mandevilla is a sun-lover and grows upward with the help of tendrils.
+Mandevilla plant vines are sun-lovers and grow upward with the help of tendrils.
 You won’t waste time tying up the climbing shoots.
-Provide convenient trellis panels or an arbor, the plant will do the rest.
+Provide convenient trellis panels or an arbor; the plant will do the rest.

 #3 – Campsis Radicans

-Their attractive colors attract hummingbirds to the garden.
-They are ideal for a pergola, trellis, and arches as they are best climbers.
+The attractive colors of the trumpet vine attract hummingbirds to the flower garden.
+They are ideal for a vine for pergolas, trellis, and arches as they are best climbers.

-They can reach up to a height of 25 to 45 ft.
-For it to bloom, the vine has to receive full sunlight, but the leaves can still do well in the shade.
+They can reach up to a height of 25′ to 45′ feet tall.
+For it to bloom, the vine has to receive full sunlight, but the leaves can still do well in partial shade.

 #4 – Henryi Clematis